- Pop Med Bldg. 212

 Josephine Gaupholm* - (co-advisor with Dr. Matthew Little)

-Melissa MacKay - Effective use of social media in public health
+Melissa MacKay* - Effective use of social media for risk and crisis communication

 Zoë Martos* - Knowledge translation and climate change in northern Indigenous populations